dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

 # 🧾 Results — Midterm Analysis (28 Oct.
 2025)

-## 1. Motivation
+# 1. Motivation

 In the file `Wikipedia_articles.txt`, we gathered around **340 Wikipedia articles** related to **Ukrainian and Russian culture, history, and politics**.

-By retrieving all the edits made to these articles, we aim to identify **patterns of activity** — for instance, peaks in editing activity during major historical or geopolitical events.
+By retrieving all the edits made to these articles, we aim to identify **patterns of activity**, for instance, peaks in editing activity during major historical or geopolitical events.

 ![Wikipedia edits per year per article](plots/wp_edits_per_year_per_article.png)